We are open and here for you. Telephonic, video and in-person consultations available.

 A recipient’s right to receive maintenance is not guaranteed by statute as it is for child support.
 It is based on the needs of the spouse seeking support and on their spouse’s ability to pay.
 To determine the award, the court considers the length of the marriage, the disparity of income between the spouses, the age and health of the spouses, the ability of the spouse requesting support to obtain the necessary education to support him or herself in the future, the duration of that training or education, and the distribution of marital property on divorce and resulting tax consequences.
 The process takes into account many factors, all of which our attorneys understand and can explain to our clients.

-Understanding all of the factors important to the court is a task that the attorneys at the Law Office of Miriam Cooper & Associates handle expertly and persuasively.
+Understanding all of the factors important to the court is a task that the attorneys at Cooper Trachtenberg Law Group, LLC handle expertly and persuasively.
 Our attorneys respected by the legal community for their ability to effectively represent spouses in divorce cases.
 We know the importance of a fair maintenance award and offer years of experience in handling divorce and maintenance cases in Illinois, including Chicago, Rolling Meadows, Arlington Heights, Palatine, and Schaumburg.
 Call our office today to schedule a free office consultation with our maintenance attorneys at 847-995-8800.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.